lpapailiou/fac/README.md

     }

 ##### main.RunExecutor
-The executor is built on a validator.
+The executor is built on a interpreter.
 The process is similar to the ``RunParser`` sample, but the executor will additionally execute the interpreted code.

     // sample output